spkim8804/IBS_BAP/README.md

 This program is under construction

 ## Functions
-* Visualize mp4 file and make bounding boxes.
+Visualize mp4 file and make bounding boxes.

-* Run Yolo11 for pose estimation (You can use your own model weight).
+Run Yolo11 for pose estimation (You can use your own model weight).
+* Run by CPU in default, but if you install **CUDA** appropriately, you can utilize GPU as well.

-* Save all the images and bounding boxes (format: class_id, center_x, center_y, width, height).
+Save all the images and bounding boxes (format: class_id, center_x, center_y, width, height).

 ## Installation
 **Anaconda environment** is recommanded.